Claudia Bobocea

 Claudia Mihaela Bobocea (born 11 June 1992) is a Romanian middle-distance runner competing primarily in the 1500 metres.
 She won the silver medal in the event at the 2023 European Indoor Championships.

-Bobocea represented Romania at the 2016 Rio and 2016 Tokyo Olympics.
-She won multiple national titles both outdoors and indoors (mostly over 800 m).
+Bobocea represented Romania at the 2016 Rio and 2020 Tokyo Olympics.
+She won multiple national titles both outdoors and indoors (mostly over 800 metres).

+In 2025, Bobocea was issued with a two-year ban set to expire in August 2027 for an anti-doping rule violation for whereabouts failures.
+It was reported in Romanian news that all of her results had been disqualifed backdated to August 2023 (the original date of the infraction).